onderjan/machine-check-book/src/machine-check/ch2_properties.md

 +------------------------------+
 ```

 Wonderful.
 But we have just started to discover the possibilities.
-While **AX** and **EX** can be used to reason about the states directly after the current one, CTL also contains operators we can use to reason about unbounded periods of time. **AG**\[*a*\] means that for all inputs, the property *a* will hold *globally*, i.e. in all time instants including and after this one.
+While **AX** and **EX** can be used to reason about the states directly after the current one, CTL also contains operators we can use to reason about unbounded periods of time. **AG**\[*φ*\] means that for all input sequences, the property *φ* will hold *globally*, i.e. in all time instants including and after this one.
 In our example, for all input sequences, `value` will globally be lesser or equal to 15.
 (In case **AG** is used as the outer operator, this is usually written as "in all reachable states, `value` will be lesser or equal to 15.")
-Note that writing this as a **machine-check** property, we have to explicitly say that `value` should be compared as an unsigned number using `as_unsigned` before comparing it:
+Writing this as a **machine-check** property, we have to explicitly say that `value` should be compared as an unsigned number using `as_unsigned` before comparing it:

 ```console
 $ cargo run -- --property "AG![as_unsigned(value) <= 15]"